John R. Sinnock: Early life

-Sinnock was born July 8, 1888, in Raton, New Mexico, and was educated at the Pennsylvania Museum School of Industrial Art.
+Sinnock was born July 8, 1888, in Raton, New Mexico, and attended the Pennsylvania Museum School of Industrial Art.
 He won the A.W.
 Mifflin Award for study abroad.
-Sinnock was well-traveled.
 His longtime confidante was Margaret Campbell, who inherited much of his artwork as well as his personal collection of materials related to the development of the Roosevelt Dime.

 For ten years, Sinnock was an art instructor at both his alma mater and at Western Reserve University.
-He was appointed Assistant Engraver and Medallist at the Philadelphia Mint in 1917 before becoming the Chief Engraver in 1925.
+He was appointed Assistant Engraver and Medalist at the Philadelphia Mint in 1917 before becoming the Chief Engraver in 1925.